chaoxu/blog/puzzles.md

  - Given $n$ arrays $\{A_1,\ldots,A_n\}$ each of size $O(n)$, assume we can compute $r(x,A_i)$ for each $i$ in constant time for all $x$, where $r(x,A_i)$ is the number of elements less or equal to $x$.
 Let $A = sort(concat_{i=1}^k A_i)$.
 Find $A[k]$ in $O(n)$ time.

  - Given $a_1\leq \ldots \leq a_k$, partition a set of $n$ numbers into $k$ sets, such that each set contains numbers of the rank between $a_i$ and $a_{i+1}$.

+ - Find the maximum k cover. namly disjoint k intervals that sums to the max value. http://arxiv.org/abs/1410.2847 (with $O(n)$ time preprocessing, you can do it in $O(k)$ time each!)